IPS-Eye-White

 In other words tell the rescuer that he has done a great work by reclaiming a wanderer from his error and bringing him back to the fold thus saving him from death.

 Unfortunately, Rick Warren completely ignores the other side of the coin, which is that the "godly leaders" are getting fewer and farther between.
-Unfortunately, we are living in the countdown to the end of days when, as the Bible warned us, apostasy would run rampant through the churches, beginning with the so called leadership that are all too often often very far from "godly".
+Unfortunately, we are living in the countdown to the end of the age when, as the Bible warned us, apostasy would run rampant through the churches, beginning with the so called leadership that are all too often often very far from "godly" leading believers down some salvation threatening paths

-I strongly suggest you refer to the section The Contemporary Church...
-The Devil’s Playground www.inplainsite.org/html/Page10a_the_church.html
+I strongly suggest you look up the section The Contemporary Church...
+The Devil’s Playground

-The problem is that while it is without question that all Christians should have a commitment to other Christians, Warren uses Paul's words in the context of joining a local "church", but they do not support that idea.
+The problem is that while it is without question that all Christians should have a commitment to other Christians, Warren uses Paul's words in the context of joining a local "church" a concept that the Scriptures do not support.

 Now concerning the collection for the saints, as I directed the churches of Galatia, so do you also.
 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.
 When I arrive, whomever you may approve, I will send them with letters to carry your gift to Jerusalem; (1 Corinthians 16:1-3 NASB)